 Pick the Right Wine

-You know the saying, “don’t cook with a wine you wouldn’t drink”?
+You know the saying, “Don’t cook with a wine you wouldn’t drink”?
 Well, it’s the same for sangria.
-However, feel free to pick a bottle on the more affordable side as the flavors will be changed.
+However, feel free to pick a bottle on the more affordable side, as the flavors will change.

 Generally speaking, choose a fruit-forward red wine that is low in tannins.
-To maintain sangria’s Spanish roots, try Garnacha, a medium to full-bodied wine with flavors of strawberry and plum, or go for Tempranillo.
-Outside of Spanish grape varieties, try Pinot Noir, Barbera or even Zinfandel, which all tend to have a light to medium body and ripe red fruit flavors.
+To maintain sangria’s Spanish roots, try Tempranillo or Garnacha, a medium to full-bodied wine with notes of strawberry and plum.
+Outside of Spanish grape varieties, try Pinot Noir, Barbera or even Zinfandel, which all have light to medium body and ripe red fruit flavors.

-The fruit combinations to put in sangria are endless, from citrus fruits like orange and lemon to sweeter fruits like strawberry and pineapple.
+The fruit combinations for sangria are endless, from citrus fruits like orange and lemon to sweeter fruits like strawberry and pineapple.
 Each will add its own spin to the mix.
-Apples and pears are an excellent year-round go-to as well and hold up well in liquid.
+Apples and pears are an excellent year-round go-to and hold up well in liquid.

-A good way to pick the perfect fruit for your sangria is to look at your purchased wine.
-If the flavors offer up notes of blueberry, add some in and compliment it with other dark fruits like blackberries or boysenberries.
-But, if you’re just using whatever is in your fridge, that’s fine too.
-The important thing to note is that the sangria might be sitting in the jug for a while so don’t pick any fruit that will get too soggy.
+A good way to pick the perfect fruit for your sangria is to look at the wine.
+If the flavors offer up notes of blueberry, add some in and complement it with other dark fruits like blackberries or boysenberries.
+If you want to simply use up what’s in your fridge, that’s fine too.
+The important thing to note is that the sangria might be sitting in the jug for a while, so don’t pick any fruit that will get too soggy.
 Watermelon is the perfect example.
-It would add excellent flavors, but it would also leave a trail of watermelon remains in each glass which can be a little off-putting.
+It would add excellent flavors but leave a trail of watermelon remains in each glass, which can be a little off-putting.

 Add a Splash of Spirit to the Mix